a

 At what age are we happiest and unhappiest?

-If you’re thinking WTF?, I hear you, but the data is pretty solid: 500,000 people in 145 countries participated in the study that correlates mood with economic, social, and political well-being.
-People are apparently most depressed between 47 and 48 — both in developed and developing countries — with so-called misery peaking at 47.2.
+If you’re thinking WTF?, I hear you, but the data was pretty solid: 500,000 people in 145 countries participated in the 2020 study that correlates mood with economic, social, and political well-being.
+People were apparently most depressed between 47 and 48 — both in developed and developing countries — with so-called misery peaking at 47.2.

 In other words, life’s “halfway point” tends to make us question everything from our place in the world, what we’ve achieved, and what’s left of our time on the planet (or some other planet).
 We could chalk up the doom and gloom to the stresses of hardcore adulting.
 You know, heightened grown-up responsibilities, the pressures of our proverbial career peaks, navigating new health issues, relationship shifts, retirement planning, kids, aging relatives, and whatever other 39 things are on your Sandwich Generation plate.

-I can also see how, for women, 47.2 is prime time for perimenopause (at least, it is for me), rife with hot flashes, night sweats, weight gain, headaches, moodiness, dwindling energy, and other memorable moments.
+I can also see how, for many women, the 47–50 mark is prime time for perimenopause (at least, it is for me), rife with hot flashes, night sweats, weight gain, headaches, moodiness, dwindling energy, and other memorable moments.

-I’ve known about Blanchflower’s study for several years and have been waiting until I turned 47 to write this story.
+I was aware of Blanchflower’s 2020 study for several years and waited until I turned 47 to write this story the first go-round.
 At age 44, I thought, “Nah, the 47 doldrums won’t happen to me” after stumbling on the research right around the time my husband turned 47.
 I have to say: He was in a bummer mood that year.
 Granted, he was 47 during the COVID lockdown, so who could blame the guy, but he was also kinda bummed about his place in life in general.
-When I asked him how he’s feeling about life now, at age 50, he said confidently, “I feel good.
+But when I asked him how he felt at 50, he said confidently, “I feel good.
 I’ve accepted that I’m in my second-half.
 I like where I’m at and am grateful for my family and everything I have.”
-Awww.

-So how am I feeling at 47?
-OK overall, but I’m angsty to make some changes — and change is good.
-(I’ll add this to my to-do list.)
-That said, you know what?
+How did I feel at 47?
+OK overall, but I was angsty to make some changes — and change is good.
+All of this said, you know what?
 I’m glad I know when people tend to be unhappiest.
-In light of Heather Armstrong’s suicide at 47, it’s giving me plenty to ponder, reassess, and envision brighter times in my second-half.
+In light of Heather Armstrong’s suicide at 47, it gave me plenty to ponder, reassess, and envision brighter times in my second-half.
 That, and I’m pretty sure I don’t want to go back in time.

-Let’s get to the good news already — 47.2 represents the lowest point of a “happiness U-curve.”
-Meaning, according to the Blanchflower study, our happiness levels fall in the first decades of adulthood, and then hit bottom in our late 40s before rebounding upward.
+Let’s look at the brighter side.
+According to the new report, age 50 represents the lowest point of a “happiness U-curve.”
+Meaning, our happiness levels fall in the first decades of adulthood, and then hit bottom at 50 before rebounding upward.

-Blanchflower says there are three primary reasons people tend to see a rebound on the happiness front after 47.2:
+Back when the unhappiest age was considered 47.2, Blanchflower said there are three primary reasons people tend to see a rebound on the happiness front:

 1. They learn to readjust expectations of themselves.